 Heritage Hall Rental

 Heritage Hall is available for day-use reservations between April 1 and October 31, annually.
-Reservations for the 2018 season can be made through Discover Camping.
+Reservations can be made through Discover Camping.
 The hall contains a kitchen and has an occupancy of 150 people.
 The reservation fee includes the use of tables and chairs.